GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/supptools.rst

  ===============================================================================

-Users can request display the contents of a particular recipe, as listed above.
+Users can also display the contents of a particular recipe or subrecipe.
-This will present the 'stack' of primitives that will be called by the Recipe System when the particular recipe is either specified through the ``reduce`` command line by the user, or selected internally by the Recipe System itself.
+This will present the sequence of primitives that will be called by the Recipe System when the particular recipe is either specified through the ``reduce`` command line by the user, or selected internally by the Recipe System itself.